 It is a theory of our representative government that representation should be proportional to population.
 To secure this result, each state is divided into election districts presumably of as nearly equal population as possible, the senatorial districts being the larger.
 In practice, however, these districts do not always have representation proportional to their population.
 The county is often the unit of representation, or in New England the town, and these districts vary greatly in population.
 An attempt is made to equalize the difference by providing that no district shall have less than one representative, and often that none shall have more than a certain number.
 Inequalities nevertheless exist.
-In Connecticut, thirty- four of the most populous towns and cities have sixty-eight members in the lower house, whereas if the distribution were made on the basis of population of 1567, have five members; four of the most populous cities, containing 309,982 inhabitants, have only eight members, whereas on the basis of population they would be entitled to eighty-seven.
+In Connecticut, thirtyfour of the most populous towns and cities have sixty-eight members in the lower house, whereas if the distribution were made on the basis of population they would be entitled to 186 members.
+Again, four of the smallest Connecticut towns, with a total population of 1567, have five members; four of the most populous cities, containing 309,982 inhabitants, have only eight members, whereas on the basis of population they would be entitled to eighty-seven.
 [Footnote: C.A., Beard, America Government and Politics, p.
 521.]